subhranshus-mindfire/ignix-ui/README.md

 - Creates a new folder for your component.

-- Adds base files (like .tsx, .test.tsx, index.ts,).
+- Adds base files (like .tsx, .test.tsx, index.tsx,).

+- update registry.json

 - Ensures naming consistency.